JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Sankhayana_1.md

 14\.
 And gives her a second garment with the same text (chap.
 12, § 3).

 15\.
-Her father or brother pours out of a basket fried grain mixed with _S_amî leaves into her joined hands.
+Her father or brother pours out of a basket fried grain mixed with <i>S</i>amî leaves into her joined hands.

 16\.
 The spreading under, the sprinkling over, and the second sprinkling over (are done) with Â<i>g</i>ya.